 We were collected from our hotel in the superjeep at 8am and then driven to our first stop, Vatnsleysufoff, also know as Faxi Waterfall.
-I’ll use plain English when referring to places in Iceland from now on so all y’alls can follow the fuck along and not get lost in massive amounts of random letters strung together.
+I’ll use plain English when referring to places in Iceland from now on so all y’alls can follow along and not get lost in massive amounts of random letters strung together.

 Peter and the tourist seated in front of him slept a good majority of the drive.
 I can’t blame them.
 It seemed like we were driving forever.
 There was nothing to look at aside from the occasional small herd of free-roaming sheep.

 Our tour guide didn’t speak much because I don’t think there was much to speak about but when she did, she was knowledgeable and she got more sarcastic as the day progressed which I appreciated.

 8:15am: “These are the closest mountains to Reykjavik.
 Here we go skiing.”